Web Animation / Blockhead

 - Villain Protagonist: Subverted somewhat in that Blockhead is somewhat amoral.

-- Logical Fallacies: In Blockhead: The Game, Blockhead searches for mooses in trash cans and sewers.
+- You Fail Logic Forever: In Blockhead: The Game, Blockhead searches for mooses in trash cans and sewers.

 - You Mean Ghostmas